evydsg/CodeAcademy_Python/README.md

 ### Middle Item
 #### Overview
 Welcome to the "Middle Item" repository!
 This project contains a Python function that finds the middle item from a list of values.
-The behavior will differ based on whether there are an odd or even number of values in the list.
+The behavior will differ based on whether there are an odd or even number of values in the list.<br>

+### Larger Sum
+#### Overview
+Welcome to the "Larger Sum" repository!
+This project contains a Python function that calculates which of two lists has the larger sum.<br>

 ### Divisible By Ten Using Loops